San Francisco Labor Laws: Citywide

 Paid Parental Leave Ordinance

-Employers will be required to provide employees up to 6 weeks of supplemental compensation to employees who receive State Paid Family Leave to bond with a new child.
-This requirement will apply to employers with 50 or more employees total (worldwide) as of January 1, 2017, employers with 35 or more employees as of July 1, 2017, and employers with 20 or more employees as of January 1, 2017.
+Employers are required to provide up to 6 weeks of supplemental compensation to employees who receive California Paid Family Leave benefits to bond with a new child.
+This requirement applies to employers with 50 or more employees total (worldwide) as of January 1, 2017, employers with 35 or more employees as of July 1, 2017, and employers with 20 or more employees as of January 1, 2017.